MicrosoftDocs/azure-docs/articles/security-center/security-center-pricing.md

 # Azure Security Center free vs Azure Defender enabled
 Azure Defender is free for the first 30 days.
 At the end of 30 days, should you choose to continue using the service, we'll automatically start charging for usage.

-You can upgrade from the **Pricing & settings** page, as described in [Quickstart: Enable Azure Defender](enable-azure-defender.md).
+You can upgrade from the **Pricing & settings** page, as described in [Quickstart: Enable enhanced protections](enable-enhanced-security.md).
 For pricing details in your currency of choice and according to your region, see [Security Center pricing](https://azure.microsoft.com/pricing/details/security-center/).

 ## What are the benefits of enabling Azure Defender?